tommeagher/gitintro/tutorial.md

 ##Cheats from the experts
-From Matt Terenzio, "for a complete fresh start,"
+From [Matt Terenzio] (https://twitter.com/mterenzio), "for a complete fresh start,"

 	git fetch --all git reset --hard origin/master

 Always fetch and merge instead of pulling.
-"Takes a little more time, but prevents many headaches," from Al Shaw
+"Takes a little more time, but prevents many headaches," from [Al Shaw] (http://www.twitter.com/a_l)

 Resolve merge conflicts with this, "cause that’s what you want 99% of the time," from Al Shaw.
 More on this technique [here](http://gitready.com/advanced/2009/02/25/keep-either-file-in-merge-conflicts.html).

 	git checkout --(ours|theirs).

-From Jeff Larson, this command pops open a GUI to help resolve merge conflicts
+From [Jeff Larson] (https://twitter.com/thejefflarson), this command pops open a GUI to help resolve merge conflicts

 	git mergetools